apioo/fusio/doc/backend.rst

 needs a consumer key and secret which he can obtain through an app.
 Each app has specific scopes assigned so that the app can only access the wanted parts of the API.
-More informations about the specific areas at the following pages (these pages are extracted from the online help which are also available inside the backend app):
+More informations about the specific areas at the following pages (these pages are extracted from the online help which is also available inside the backend app):

 .. toctree::